Control panel integration

 ui_path = /var/www/vhosts/imunify360/imunify360.hosting.example.com/html/im360

-Ensure that the domain you are going to use for the Imunify360 web-based UI refers to this path and that there are no other scripts or files under ui_path, as they might be overridden by Imunify360 installation.
+Ensure that the domain you are going to use for the Imunify360 web-based UI refers to this path and that there are no other scripts or files under ui_path, to avoid overwriting the files Imunify360 installation will abort.

 Apache and LiteSpeed